Professor

 • Solid State Research Laboratory ( SSRL) , Department of Physics.

-The Solid-State Research Laboratory will serve as a vital resource, endowing scholars interested in experimental solid-state physics with essential facilities to conduct their research.
-Through our endeavours, we aim to contribute to the broader scientific understanding and applications of these innovative materials.
+The Solid-State Research Laboratory will serve as a crucial hub for researchers interested in experimental solid-state physics, providing the necessary infrastructure to advance studies in this domain.
+Through our efforts, we seek to contribute meaningfully to the scientific community by expanding the fundamental understanding and practical applications of these innovative materials.

 Faculty Details